 If your claim has been denied, your benefits have been prematurely ended, or your rate of compensation was not in accordance with the severity of your injury, then you may be the victim of workers’ compensation fraud.
 Pursuing a legal action against the deceitful party can help you to gain the appropriate benefits and may result in the imposition of notable penalties upon the wrongdoer.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to speak with an experienced attorney about your case.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to speak with an experienced attorney about your case.

 Examples of Workers’ Compensation Fraud

 As a concept, fraud is somewhat broad, so it may be difficult to determine on your own what kinds of actions are likely to constitute workers’ compensation fraud.
 One important thing to note is that there are statutory limitations on the benefits that can be paid to you, so if you feel that the legal maximum amount or duration of benefit payments is inadequate, that does not indicate that workers’ compensation fraud has occurred.
 Examples of workers’ compensation fraud include:

 - Misrepresenting Employee’s Hiring Date or Other Status